cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 - `counterpartyConnectionIdentifier`: The counterparty connection identifier CAN NOT be modified by the upgrade protocol.
 - `clientIdentifier`: The client identifier CAN NOT be modified by the upgrade protocol
 - `counterpartyClientIdentifier`: The counterparty client identifier CAN NOT be modified by the upgrade protocol

+NOTE: If the upgrade adds any fields to the `ConnectionEnd` these are by default modifiable, and can be arbitrarily chosen by an Actor (e.g. chain governance) which has permission to initiate the upgrade.

 ```typescript
 interface UpgradeStatus {